Inheritance tax FAQs

 As the estate owner, you don’t pay inheritance tax.
 This tax is paid by your beneficiaries after you die.

-Whether or not they pay IHT is dependent on, among other things, the value of your estate.
+Whether or not they pay IHT is dependent on, amongst other things, the value of your estate.
 If your combined assets are worth less than the Nil Rate Band (currently: £325,000), then there is no inheritance tax to be paid.
+This means your beneficiaries can usually inherit £325,000 of assets before they need to pay inheritance tax.

 The Inheritance Tax bill is drawn from the value of your estate.
 Whatever is left after IHT has been paid is then transferred to your beneficiaries, as per the instructions in your Will.